We welcome corrections

 At a cost of $150,000, the theatre opened on September

-19, 1927, at a time when silent movies were the all-consuming rage of
+19, 1927, during the time when silent movies were the all-consuming rage of

 Americans.
 A contest was run for the naming of the new theatre